The Phasor Transformer: Resolving Attention Bottlenecks on the Unit Circle

+Rather than using generic Euclidean activations, the model applies a manifold-aware phase fold to a bounded principal interval.
+Conceptually this is the triangle wave $\Phi_{\mathrm{norm}}(\phi)=\arcsin(\sin\phi)$, which maps any raw phase into $[-\pi/2,\pi/2]$ and creates a non-linear boundary between successive unitary blocks.
+However, the closed form $\arcsin(\sin\phi)$ has a derivative $\cos\phi/|\cos\phi|$ that diverges at $\phi=\pm\pi/2+k\pi$---exactly the encoding-domain boundary---which produced NaN training losses in the original implementation.
+We therefore implement the identical fold via an $\mathrm{atan2}$-based construction,

-This maps raw phase coordinates to a bounded principal interval and creates a non-linear boundary between successive unitary blocks.
-The result is a deep stack where each block starts from a geometrically reconditioned phase representation before another global DFT mixing step.
+which matches $\arcsin(\sin\phi)$ to within $\sim 3\times10^{-5}$ but has a bounded gradient (magnitude $1$) everywhere.
+With this correction (library \texttt{v0.3.0}) deep stacks train without divergence.
+Each block then starts from a geometrically reconditioned phase representation before another global DFT mixing step.